Benefit from our Experience—it’s over 100 years in the making!

 Kjell Bergh is the chairman and CEO at Borton Volvo and Borton Overseas.

 Bergh has served on the boards of many organizations and academic institutions, including Gillette Children's Hospital, Sons of Norway Foundation, Vinland National Center, American International Automobile Dealers Association, World Press Institute, and the Nobel Peace Prize Forum.
 He is a trustee emeritus and member of the executive committee, chair, and audit committee at Macalester College, as well as regent emeritus at Augsburg College.
-Bergh was an Honorary Consul of Tanzania from 2000-2016.
+Bergh held the position of Honorary Consul of Tanzania from 2000-2016.